coinevo/documents/docs/es/commands/README.md

 ### disconnectnode "[address]" [nodeid]

 Disconnects a peer (node) using either the IP address or node number.
-Qtum-qt will return ìnullî, qtumd will return nothing.
+Evo-qt will return ìnullî, evod will return nothing.

 ```
 disconnectnode "35.198.0.76:3888"